ianrabt/ncmine/README.md

+*Update from 2020* -- I am no longer working on this, but it was the first program I ever wrote in C!
+So, this repo has a lot of sentimental value.

 This is in active development, no stable release currently.
 Currently is playable.
 Terminal resize support still needs to be added.